a-rashid-saaka/google-workspace/README.md

 <strong>Scenario</strong>

-You receive a mail from Fred Wallace that says he does not  go by the name Fred at work, but goes by Frederick instead.
-He asks that you make changes to his account so he can log in with his preffered name.
+You receive mail from Fred Wallace stating that he does not go by the name Fred at work but goes by Frederick instead.
+He asks that you make changes to his account so he can log in with his preferred name.

 I. Ask Tim Lee to sign out of his Google Workspace account.